A four week itinerary in Yucatán, Mexico

 The hotel gave lots to think about in the context of tourism development.
 It's a hugely ambitious project.
 The site will change radically if the number of visitors they are clearly catering for is ever achieved.

-For now the rooms and pool were lovely but food in the restaurant is expensive and really poor.
-We'd managed to get a pretty low cost rate so it felt like a fairly good deal.
+For our second night the brand new Hotel Mundo Maya was hit and miss.
+The location is brilliant, right near the ruins.
+The rooms and pool were lovely but food in the restaurant was expensive and really poor.
+We managed to get a low cost rate so it felt like a fairly good deal.

 Days 23 to 26 Bacalar